X-zhangyang/python_2017/README.md

 # python_2017
-All my tools
+other_code: All my tools.
-This document contain my codes
+object_detection: How to detect obeject in your computer.